kylecorry31/kylecorry31.github.io/src/research/augmented-reality.md

     Matrix.rotateM(rotationMatrix, 0, declination, 0f, 0f, 1f)
     ```

-7. Convert the point from spherical to cartesian.
+7. Convert the point from spherical to cartesian (East-North-Up).
 All spherical coordinates should be relative to True North.
 You can use the Haversine or Vincenty formulas (or similar) to calculate the distance/bearing between two points on the surface of the Earth.

     To convert a geographic coordinate to a spherical coordinate, you can use the following: